Toy Safety Regulations & Electrical Toys Testing

 1. How much does electrical toy testing cost?

-Pricing depends on your target markets, the number of test items, and whether we run electrical, chemical, and physical testing in parallel or separately.
-Bundling all three in a single programme is typically more cost-effective than using multiple labs.
-Request a quote and we'll send a full breakdown within 24 hours.
+Pricing depends on your target markets, number of test items, and whether electrical, chemical, and physical testing are run in parallel or separately.
+Bundling all three in a single program is typically more cost-effective than using multiple labs.
+You can request a quote and receive a full breakdown within 24 hours.

 2. How long does electrical toy testing take?

-Standard turnaround is 15–25 working days depending on test scope and target markets.
-Rush programmes are available.
-If you have a shipment or launch deadline, share it when you request a quote and we'll design the programme around it.
+Standard turnaround is 15 to 25 working days depending on test scope and target markets.
+Rush programs are available.
+If you have a shipment or launch deadline, you can share it when requesting a quote so the program can be structured accordingly.

 Yes.
-EN 62115 (EU) and ASTM F963 (US) have overlapping but distinct requirements, and CPSIA adds additional chemical restrictions.
-However, we can run EU and US testing in parallel in a single programme, which reduces total time and cost significantly compared to sequential testing.
+EN 62115 (EU) and ASTM F963 (US) have overlapping but distinct requirements, and CPSIA introduces additional chemical restrictions.
+However, QIMA can run EU and US testing in parallel within a single program to reduce total time and cost compared to sequential testing.

 4. Do I need to test every product variant separately?

 Not necessarily.
 Requirements depend on whether variants share the same circuit design, materials, and battery configuration.
-Our technical team reviews your product range before testing begins and groups variants where standards permit — so you're not paying for duplicate tests.
+QIMA technical teams review product ranges before testing begins and group variants where standards allow, avoiding unnecessary duplicate testing.

 5. What happens if my product fails a test?